tay-bird/nand2tetris/README.md

 project 05
 - The CPU was intimidating and took a bit of debugging, but ultimately was easier than expected.
 I included my planning diagram as a JPG.
 Organizing my HDL code with comments and well-named pins was a lifesaver!
 - Computer get!
 I did it! :D

+project 06/07
+- Whew!
+That was a big effort.
+I picked Ruby for building out these chapters because we use it at work and I'm not the most familiar with it yet.
+Definitely some hair-pulling on these, especially trying to wrap my head around the stack concept in chapter 7.
+I wish they'd provided some compiled .vm -> .asm examples, but I still figured it out eventually.
+I have to say, debugging the chapter 7 compilation was the most frustrating part of this project yet.